 To catch the eye of recruiters and HR managers, you need more than just a basic resume site that looks nice.
 You need useful features – like a contact form that really works and the ability to let your visitors download files.
-Depending on your field, you may need even more advanced features like interactive image/video galleries or a one-click appointment scheduler.

 As a freelance writer who basically survives on my online presence, I get it.
 And I’m not just compiling a list from other internet lists – I’ve personally tested dozens of website builders and am sharing detailed information, screenshots, and pro tips from my own experience with these tools.

 You don’t want to waste time creating your new resume website only to realize that your site builder is too restrictive, too complicated, or too expensive for you.
 Job hunting is stressful and time-consuming enough…so start here to set yourself up for success.